 Used topically as an herbal douche, it can be used as a soothing treatment for various female gynecological disorders, such as vaginal inflammation and discharge.

 Lady’s mantle is considered a good remedy for wounds, cuts, and scrapes because of its high tannin content.
 The herb may be helpful in numb the pain and speed up the healing process.

 To treat minor skin injuries (cuts, scrapes, bruises), a compress can be soaked with fresh lady’s mantle tea or extract and applied to the damaged surface area.

 For slow-healing wounds, the crushed leaves can be applied directly on the wound or alternatively washed with a strong tea made from the herb.

 Lady’s Mantle for Skin Care and Digestive Ailments

 Creams that include lady’s mantle may also be beneficial in softening dry and rough skin.

-As a herbal gargle it can be used as a remedy for bleeding gums, mouth ulcers (canker Sores) and sore throat.
+As an herbal gargle, it can be used as a remedy for bleeding gums, mouth ulcers (canker sores) and sore throat.